TheDanielTp/1st_Workshop_Java_Souls/README.md

   - **Knight**: This character class focuses on damage reduction and blocking attacks.
 You must define the unique attribute `armor`.
-Any damage the knight receives is reduced by the amount of armor it has. <br>**Hint**: You must override the `takeDamage()` method and reduce the damage done based on the knight's armor value.<br>Optional: The Knight can also use the ability to block incoming attacks, halving the damage received while blocking.
+Any damage the knight receives is reduced by the amount of armor it has. <br>**Hint**: You must override the `takeDamage()` method and reduce the damage done based on the knight's armor value.<be>(Optional) The Knight can also use the ability to block incoming attacks, halving the damage received while blocking.
 You must define the attribute `isBlocking` for this purpose.<br><br>
   - **Wizard**: (Optional) This character class focuses on casting spells to either damage